$H_2$ optimal model reduction of linear systems with multiple quadratic outputs: Background and preliminaries

 \subsection{The $\CH_2$ system norm}

-The nonlinearity in~\eqref{eq:lqosys} is entirely captured by the quadratic term in the output equation; the state equations evolve linearly in $\Bx$.
-So, the time-domain input-to-output map modeled by the \LQO system in~\eqref{eq:lqosys} is entirely characterized by \emph{two} Volterra kernels.
+Here, we recall the relevant systems theory for \LQO{} systems from~\cite{BenGPD21}.
+The nonlinearity in~\eqref{eq:lqosys} is entirely captured by the quadratic term in the output equation; the state equations evolve \emph{linearly} in $\Bx$.
+Thus, the time-domain input-to-output map modeled by the \LQO{} system in~\eqref{eq:lqosys} is entirely characterized by \emph{two} Volterra kernels.
 For any input function $\Bu$ and $t \geq 0$, the corresponding output $\By$ of~\eqref{eq:lqosys} can be written as

 The Volterra kernels $\Bh_1\colon[0,\infty)\to\Rpm$ and $\Bh_2\colon[0,\infty)\times [0,\infty)\ \to \R^{p\times m^2}$ are defined as